 Campus Ministry: Mrs. Jo Marie Ragona

-Dress Code Requirements and Virus Exposure: Mr. Joe Gerardi
+Dress Code Requirements: Mr. Joe Gerardi

 Under these new and challenging circumstances, De La Salle Collegiate remains committed to fostering an environment where each student can develop his faith, character, intellect, and morality.
 Thank you for your cooperation and assistance.